An asymptotic distribution theory for Eulerian recurrences with applications: A complex-analytic approach

 \begin{small}

 \end{small}

-We will apply both Theorem~\ref{thm-clt} and Theorem~\ref{thm-saqp} to examples whose coefficients follow normal limit laws.
-The main differences between the two theorems are exactly the same as those between an elementary and an analytic approach to asymptotics (see \cite{Chern2002,Odlyzko1995}): Theorem~\ref{thm-clt} is more general but gives weaker results, while Theorem~\ref{thm-saqp} gives stronger approximations but needs the availability of tractable EGFs (often from solving the corresponding PDEs).
+In the next two sections (and in Section~\ref{sec-extensions}), we will apply both Theorem~\ref{thm-clt} and Theorem~\ref{thm-saqp} to polynomials whose coefficients follow asymptotically normal limit laws.
+The main differences between the two theorems when \emph{specializing to Eulerian recurrences} are similar to those between an elementary and an analytic approach to asymptotics (see \cite{Chern2002, Odlyzko1995}): Theorem~\ref{thm-clt} is more general but gives weaker results, while Theorem~\ref{thm-saqp} gives stronger approximations but needs the availability of tractable EGFs (often from solving the corresponding PDEs).
+Note that both theorems are not limited to Eulerian recurrences.